teal-language/tl/docs/examples/README.md

 ## Files

-This example demonstrates `cyan init` to create a Teal project, as well as the Teal language construct of `record`, the type `FILE` for file handles, and basic IO.
+This example demonstrates using `cyan` to create and build a Teal project, as well as the Teal language construct of `record`, the type `FILE` for file handles, and basic IO.

 ### Create the Project